Etale Steenrod operations and the Artin-Tate pairing: Pairings for varieties over finite fields

 where $\wt{\delta}$ is the analogous boundary map to that in \S \ref{subsec: Tate pairing} and

 is the isomorphism furnished by Poincar\'{e} duality.
-This pairing is called the \emph{linking form}\footnote{Strictly speaking, this is the $\ell$-primary part of the usual linking form}.
+The same argument shows that this pairing is skew-symmetric (this is why we require the dimension to be $1 \mod{4}$).
+This pairing is called the \emph{linking form}\footnote{Strictly speaking, this is the $\ell$-primary part of the usual linking form.}.

-We were informed by an anonymous referee that it is known that the linking form on an orientable smooth 5-manifold is alternating if and only if the manifold admits a spin$^{\CC}$-structure.
-We were not previously aware of this fact, but after hearing it we realized that our method yields a necessary and sufficient criterion for the linking form on any odd-dimensional topological manifold (with orientation sheaf of the above form) to be alternating, which recovers the aforementioned result for orientable smooth 5-manifolds.
+We were informed by an anonymous referee that the linking form on an orientable smooth 5-manifold should be alternating if and only if the manifold admits a spin$^{c}$-structure.
+We were not previously aware of this fact, nor have we have been able to locate a proof in the literature, but after hearing it we realized that our method yields a necessary and sufficient criterion for the linking form on any odd-dimensional topological manifold (with orientation sheaf of the above form) to be alternating, which recovers the aforementioned result for orientable smooth 5-manifolds.
 This will be explained in \S \ref{subsec: alternating linking form}.
 Although our paper is phrased for \'{e}tale cohomology, the reader can check that every one of the results has a corresponding statement for the singular cohomology of manifolds, which is either easier to prove or already a known theorem.